Preloader

 The EPQ is available in REDCap (in English and Hispanic).
 Please contact us if you require assistance using the EPQ.

-The EPQ is available in 18 languages
+The EPQ is available in 19 languages

-Arabic, Assamese, Chinese, Danish, Dutch/Flemish, English, Farsi, French, German, Hindi, Hispanic, Italian, Kannada, Malayalam, Marathi, Portuguese, Spanish, and Turkish.
+Arabic, Assamese, Chinese, Danish, Dutch/Flemish, English, Farsi, French, German, Hindi, Hispanic, Italian, Kannada, Malayalam, Marathi, Polish, Portuguese, Spanish, and Turkish.
 If you are interested in obtaining the EPQ in any of these languages, then please contact us.

 Publication